 Diagnosing hypothalamic amenorrhea involves eliminating some of the other possibilities as to why your periods have stopped.
 For example, your doctor will want to make sure you're not pregnant or have another disorder that's causing the problem.
 Your medical history and a pelvic exam are necessary in diagnosing ovulatory dysfunction, as well as one or more of the following tests:

-A three-dimensional (3D) scan that produces an image of the pituitary gland to detect a tumor or other abnormality
+A medical imaging technique that produces an image of the pituitary gland to detect a tumor or other abnormality.

 treatment for hypothalamic amenorrhea